dennis1248/unicorn/README.md

 | `_end` | Functions of the end variant are exclusively found in level 0, they print a full line and insert a new line, useful as a shortcut for terminating `_await` |

 #### Examples
-> **Note** The examples are all nicely formated using quotes, however you are not required to do so.
+> **Note** The examples are all nicely formatted using quotes, however you are not required to do so.
 Feel free to use `ub_l1_info Hello, World!` for this is also syntactically valid.
 ```bash
 ub_l1_info 'Hello, World!'